Align to Misalign: Automatic LLM Jailbreak with Meta-Optimized LLM Judges: Reproducibility Statement

 \section{Reproducibility Statement}

-We provide detailed implementation information, including prompt designs, APIs, and hyperparameter settings, as well as experimental setups such as datasets and evaluation metrics in Section~\ref{sec:experiment} and Appendix~\ref{sec:appendix_prompts}.
-Furthermore, we will release the source code in the near future.
+We provide detailed implementation information, including prompt designs, APIs, and hyperparameter settings, as well as experimental setups such as datasets and evaluation metrics in Section~\ref{sec:experiment} and Appendix~\ref{sec:appendix_prompts}. {The source code of \name{} is publicly available at \url{https://github.com/hamin2065/AMIS}.}